joseph-galindo/eslint-plugin-flux-standard-actions/README.md

-# eslint-plugin-flux-standard-actions
+# eslint-plugin-fsa

 This is an ESLint plugin, that restricts developers from writing custom actions for flux.
 The main purpose is to use human friendly standard action creators.

 ## Installing

-`npm install eslint-plugin-flux-standard-actions --save-dev`
+`npm install eslint-plugin-fsa --save-dev`

 ## ESLint Rules
-There are two rules in the plugin:
+There is one rule in the plugin:

-* plain-object: checks if action function returns just plain object.
+* object-meets-standard: checks if action functions return an object that meets the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) standard.
-* create-action-function: checks is action is created with help of [standard action creator](https://github.com/rstuven/fsa-creator/).

 ## Sample Configuration File